Ovambo Uprising: Angola

 While Roçadas was distracted with the German threat to the west, Mandume was able to mobilize his forces and had his forces sacked Fort Kafima in late December.
 His men captured 3 Portuguese soldiers and sent them to N'giva.
 For this action, the governor of German South-West Africa gifted him 3 horses.
 Despite the lack of confrontation between the two sides in the early days of the war, Mandume quickly became the most powerful man in Ovamboland.

 After this, the Portuguese didn't do much because of their war with the Germans and tried to limit clashes with the Ovambo for the time being.
 Everything changed on 12 August 1915 when Portuguese forces launched an offensive across the Kunene River with about 4 columns.
 The largest of those columns with about 2,700 men was commanded by Pereira de'Eça himself.
 Pereira de'Eça had taken 5,000 out of the 11,000 with him on this campaign.
 By the time the Portuguese got there, Ovambo's military capacity had already been reduced due to increased famine and social upheaval build-up over the years.

+Boer ox-wagons carrying supplies to the Portuguese troops.
+The inscription reads: "A crossing in the Cunene.
+Boer wagons carrying supplies to general Pereira d'Eças column".

 The main goal of this campaign was to reach Mandume in his royal residence at N'giva.
 In comparison to previous campaigns, Pereira de'Eça had an advantage as now he knew the area well.
 Mandume knew the Portuguese were coming for him, and instead of waiting for them to knock on his front door, he went to attack them before they could reach his home.
 Mandume had the advantage as his men could easily forge for food while Pereira de'Eça men were slow and lacked water.
 In the first few days, a large number of the cavalry's horses and pull-oxen fell victim to the drought.

 On 15 August, a skirmish took place at an unknown area between the two forces with the Ovambo being "mostly armed as natives are" and had two cannons without ammunition.
 On 16 August, Portuguese cavalry and African auxiliaries spotted a build-up of Ovambo troops in Mongua, near a few small water-holes.
 Pereira de'Eça ordered his men towards that direction, and the next day they set up defensive positions just like Mandume's men.

 On 18 August, a close friend of Mandume, Calola, with a force of Ovambo men attacked the eastern and northern flank with all force starting the Battle of Mongua.
 Pereira de'Eça's men responded with a rain shower of bullets for 3 hours.
 In total, one officer and 16 privates were killed on the Portuguese side.
 Afterward, the Ovambo surrounded the Portuguese forces and forced them to dig in.
 That same day the two fought over a water-hole because both were low on resources.
 The next day Mandume come to the area with reinforcements.